xNazim/FrontEndMid-React/README.md

 - **Add Todo:** Add new tasks to your list.
 - **Update Todo:** Edit existing tasks to modify their content.
 - **Delete Todo:** Remove tasks from the list.
-- **Mark as Complete:** Mark tasks as complete or incomplete.
-- **Responsive Design:** The application is designed to work seamlessly across different devices and screen sizes.

 ## Prerequisites